ismet55555/CompTIA_Linux_Plus_Notes/README.md

   3. Test the theory to determine the cause
   4. Establish an action plan
   5. Implement the solution
-  6. Verify full system funcitonality
+  6. Verify full system functionality
-  7. Documment findings, actions, and outcomes
+  7. Document findings, actions, and outcomes

 - `ls -la` - Check permissions and ownership
-- `groups {username}` - Check user's group memebership
+- `groups {username}` - Check user's group membership
 - `usermod` - Change group membership
 - `lid`, `liduser-lid`
   - Retrieve all members of a group